 Total investment income for the years ended September 30, 2020 and September 30, 2019 was \$143.1 million and \$147.7 million, respectively.
 For the year ended September 30, 2020, this amount consisted of \$133.4 million of interest income from portfolio investments (which included \$7.9 million of PIK interest), \$8.5 million of fee income and \$1.2 million of dividend income.
 For the year ended September 30, 2019, this amount consisted of \$139.2 million of interest income from portfolio investments (which included \$5.5 million of PIK interest), \$6.7 million of fee income and \$1.8 million of dividend income.
-The decrease of \$4.6 million, or 3.1%, in our total investment income for the year ended September 30, 2019, was due primarily to (i) a \$5.7 million decrease in interest income, which was primarily attributable to decreases in OID of \$5.7 million, which was the result of higher non-recurring OID accretion during the year ended September 30, 2019, and the impact of decreases in LIBOR on our floating rate investments during the year ended September 30, 2020 as well as a larger average investment portfolio and higher yields on new originations, and (ii) a \$0.6 million decrease in dividend income from our investment in First Star Speir Aviation Limited, partially offset by a \$1.8 million increase in fee income primarily due to higher prepayment fees.
+The decrease of \$4.6 million, or 3.1%, in our total investment income for the year ended September 30, 2020, as compared to the year ended September 30, 2019, was due primarily to (i) a \$5.7 million decrease in interest income, which was primarily attributable to decreases in OID of \$5.7 million, which was the result of higher non-recurring OID accretion during the year ended September 30, 2019, and the impact of decreases in LIBOR on our floating rate investments, partially offset by a \$3.1 million increase in make-whole interest earned in connection with the prepayment of certain investments during the year ended September 30, 2020 as well as a larger average investment portfolio and higher yields on new originations, and (ii) a \$0.6 million decrease in dividend income from our investment in First Star Speir Aviation Limited, partially offset by a \$1.8 million increase in fee income primarily due to higher prepayment fees.